rjsf-team/react-jsonschema-form/docs/contributing.md

 ### Releasing docs

-Docs are automatically released using [Read The Docs](https://readthedocs.org/) based on the latest commits from the `master` branch.
+Docs are automatically published using [Read The Docs](https://readthedocs.org/) upon a new Release.

+You can also publish the latest release of the docs by running the [Release Latest Documentation](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow#running-a-workflow) workflow on GitHub Actions.

 ### Releasing the playground